Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: The Cotangent Bundle and Differential Operators

-Thus the four families of operators recover exactly the four components of the invariant matrix \eqref{invariantfunccot}: the scalar $\alpha=B(v,w)$, the vector $w$, the middle block $v\wedge w$, and the vector $\mu_{v,w}=\alpha v-Q(v)w$, up to the sign convention in the scalar slot.
-Equivalently, $\rho$ is a quantization of the $F$-moment map: over $C^o$, the principal symbol of $\rho(\xi)$ recovers the corresponding descended invariant function on $T^*C^o$.
+Thus the four families of operators recover the four components of the invariant matrix \eqref{invariantfunccot}: the scalar $\alpha=\langle\nu,v\rangle$, the vector $\nu^\sharp$ (equivalently, the covector $\nu$), the middle block $v\wedge\nu^\sharp$, and the vector $\mu_{\nu,v}=\alpha v-Q(v)\nu^\sharp$, with the scalar sign and trace-pairing normalization displayed above.
+These are precisely the matrix coefficients which generate $\kappa[T^*C^o]$ by Proposition~\ref{CotBundDescr}.
+Equivalently, $\rho$ quantizes the $F$-moment map: over $C^o$, the principal symbol of $\rho(\xi)$ is the descended invariant function corresponding to $\xi$.

 See \cite{getz2025modulationgroups} for a conjectural generalization of this phenomenon to so-called ``modulation groups.''

 \begin{prop} The Lie algebra homomorphism

 extends uniquely to an algebra homomorphism